vadz/wxZoom/README.txt

    You must have wxWindows development package (i.e. not only the libraries but the headers and wx-config) installed before doing this!

-   Simply execute the following programs in the directory where you untarred the archive:
+   Simply execute the following commands in the directory where you untarred the archive:

 	./configure
 	make
 	make install

+If you had obtained the sources by checking them out from the repository, you also need to run "./bootstrap" command before the ones above.

 You will usually need super user (root) priveleges to install it in the default location (/usr/local, may be changed by giving --prefix option to